stanbaek/ece387/docs/Labs/Lab5_TurtleBot.md

 1. Before we get too excited and drive the Turtlebot3 off a cliff, observe how the nodes communicate using the **rqt_graph** tool in a new terminal (if you still have the previous rqt_graph running, you can hit the refresh button in the top left corner).

-1. Select the terminal that has the **teleop_twist_keyboard** node running and observe the instructions for sending *Twist* messages.
+1. Select the terminal that has the **teleop_twist_keyboard** node running and observe the instructions for sending `Twist` messages.
 These are the same as when driving the simulated Turtlebot3.

 1. The Turtlebot3 operates best with a linear velocity between 0.2 m/s and 0.5 m/s.
 It turns best with an angular velocity between 0.5 rad/s and 1.5 rad/s.
-Drive the Turtlebot3 using these parameters.
+Drive the TurtleBot3 using these parameters.

 ## ROS